LG-LegitGit/hebrew-touch-typing/README.md

 Welcome to the **LamediYah Teaches Typing** project!

 This application is designed to improve your typing skills in Hebrew using a touch typing technique.
-Whether you’re a beginner or want to enhance your existing skills, this app will help you practice effectively.
+Whether you’re a beginner or want to enhance your existing skills, this app will help you practice.

 ---
 ## Usage